-Putting up a squirrel proof bird feeder is a great idea – when we put out food to attract birds to our gardens we occasionally attract something these pests.
-The best way to prevent the vandalism-happy mammals from stealing the nuts and seeds – or even destroying the feeders – that you’ve put out for your garden birds.
+Putting up a squirrel proof bird feeder is a great idea, as when we put out food to attract birds to our gardens we occasionally attract some of these unwelcome pests.
+It's by far the best way to prevent the vandalism-happy mammals from stealing nuts and seeds or even destroying the best bird feeder that you’ve put out for your garden birds.

 Things to look for include a sturdy metal construction and a decent capacity - too many cheap squirrel-proof bird feeders concentrate on the defenses instead of the feasting, meaning you’ll have to go out and refill it more often.
 Squirrels, for all their fluffy tails and cute looks, possess sharp rodent teeth, nimble fingers, and a level of low cunning that would put many petty criminals to shame, so feeders need to be designed with this in mind, with metal bars or clever mechanisms to fend them off.

 The two main types of squirrel proof bird feeders are the cage, which keeps out chunky squirrels but allows small birds through the bars, and the spring-loaded, which is pushed down by the weight of a marauding rodent and closes off access to the food.
 Lighter birds don’t have the same effect, and can feed happily.

 Alternatives to full-blown Fort Knox feeders include keeping your bird food on a pole with a baffle installed, preventing squirrels from climbing but allowing birds to alight.
 Some people use these to create full-blown assault courses to test squirrel intelligence.
 If that’s not to your liking, some say you can mix cayenne pepper with the seed, as squirrels dislike the taste but it has no effect on birds.